openshift/origin-server/node/README.writing_cartridges.md

 ### Application Developer Action Hooks

 The sub-directory `.openshift/markers` may contain example files for the application developer.
-These files denote behaviour you are expected to honor in your cartridges lifecycle.
+These files denote behavior you are expected to honor in your cartridges lifecycle.
 Current examples from a Ruby 1.8 cartridge include:

     force_clean_build     Previous output from bundle install --deployment will be